Newex/solidTUS/README.md

 1. Storing upload data from the client
 2. Keeping the `UploadFileInfo` in-sync with upload

+The `TusDelete` attribute is responsible for:

+1. Terminating an upload
+2. Must have the same endpoint route as `TusUpload`

 # Limitations

 The library current limitations, are: